-An assessment of the 2004 - 2005 test data reveals that twenty-six percent of students in grades three through five did not score at or above FCAT Achievement Level 3.
-Twenty-seven percent of students in grades three through five did not demonstrate learning gains in mathematics on the FCAT Mathematics Test.
-Fifty-seven percent of third through fifth grade African American students have not demonstrated mastery according to the FCAT Mathematics Test.
-Seventy-seven percent of third through fifth grade SWD have not demonstrated mastery according to the FCAT Mathematics Test.
-Students in grade three demonstrated strengths in the mathematics content areas of geometry and data analysis.
-Fourth grade students demonstrated strengths in areas of measurement, geometry, algebraic thinking and data analysis.
-Fifth grade students demonstrated strengths in areas of measurement, algebraic thinking and data analysis.
-The third grade students' greatest areas of mathematics need are number sense, measurement and algebraic thinking.
-The fourth grade students' greatest area of need is number sense.
-The fifth grade students' greatest areas of measurement also revealed needs which include, but are not limited to, the following:1) additional inservice training focusing on instructional strategies that provide enrichment for high achieving students, 2) targeting SWD and African American students to remediate areas of weakness, and 3) develop a program to increase parental involvement among parents of students within the targeted subgroup population.
+An assessment of the 2005 - 2006 test data reveals that twenty-six percent of students in grades three through five have not score at or above FCAT Achievement Level 3.
+Twenty-three percent of students in grades three through five have not demonstrate learning gains in mathematics on the FCAT Mathematics Test.
+Forty-nine percent of third through fifth grade African American students have not demonstrated mastery according to the FCAT Mathematics Test.
+Eighty percent of third through fifth grade SWD have not demonstrated mastery according to the FCAT Mathematics Test.
+Fifty-one percent of third through fifth grade Economically Disadvantaged student in grades three through five have not demonstrate learning gains in mathematics on the FCAT Mathematics Test.
+Students in grade three demonstrated strength in the mathematics content area of algebraic thinking.
+The mean points earned in the area of algebraic thinking was four.
+Fourth grade students demonstrated strengths in areas of geometry and data analysis.
+The mean points earned for each content area was five.
+Fifth grade students demonstrated strength in area of measurement with a mean point of five.
+The third grade students' greatest area of mathematics need is number sense with a mean point of seven.
+The fourth grade students' greatest areas of need are measurement, number sense and algebraic thinking with average content area points of six, five, and four, respectively.
+The fifth grade students' greatest areas of mathematics needs are number sense, geometry, algebraic thinking, and data analysis.
+The mean points earned is five for all contents.
+The assessment also revealed needs which include, but are not limited to, the following:1) additional inservice training focusing on instructional strategies that provide enrichment for high achieving students; 2) targeting SWD, Economically Disadvantaged, and African American students to remediate areas of weakness; and 3) develop a program to increase parental involvement among parents of students within the targeted subgroup population.